All Collections

 Written by Anthony

-Updated over a week ago
+Updated this week

-How do we define Hard Braking and Rapid Acceleration:
+Defining Hard Braking and Rapid Acceleration

-• An 8 MPH decrease within 1 second or less will be identified as a Hard Braking Event.
+• An 8 MPH decrease within 1 second or less will be identified as a hard braking event.

 Did this answer your question?